gaurab4163/Innovaccer-Desktop-Cleaning-Utility/README.md

 # How to install/Run
-It's pretty straight forward like running nay other c++ program
+It's pretty straight forward like running any other c++ program
 1. Open terminal
 2. cd to the directory containing the file "organizeDesktop.cpp"
 3. Type "g++ organizeDesktop.cpp" without quotes